 By your actions, you can have a tangible impact for the life of your porter and contribute to upgrading industry standards overall.
 Here’s what you can do – and avoid to do – to support fair porter treatment:

 - Climb with a KPAP Partner company.
 We help you find and customize your best ethical climb at best direct prices (guaranteed!) – see ethical climb offers online or get your custom quote now.

 - Pay recommended tips to your crew for their service.
-Depending on tour operator, package and group size, recommended tipping ranges between US$300 – 500 or more per climber.
+Depending on tour operator, package and group size, recommended tipping usually ranges between US$200 – 500 per climber.

 - Report any issues you observe to us

 - Report any issues you observe via the KPAP Climber Survey